 “I hope you find real acceptance, but I don’t recommend kissing in public to make yourself popular.”

-“How about we just hold hands, just like other couples?”
+“How about we just hold hands, just like any other couple?”

 “Let’s see how that goes.
 Anyway, I want to get more organized this year.”